Slip Resistance Testing Standards in 2018

 For slip resistance testing wet or dry

-ANSI B101.1, B101.3, and A137.1 are essentially for use of the BOT-3000E digital tribometer.
+ANSI B101.1, B101.3, A137.1, and A326.3 are essentially for use of the BOT-3000E digital tribometer.
 This device is not patented.
 It is presently made in the USA by a single manufacturer.
 The BOT-3000E and the corresponding ANSI standards are for wet testing of floors using hard rubber sliders (test feet).
 ANSI B101.1 measures static friction, which should not be used on its own for assessing anti-slip safety.
 ANSI B101.3 measures dynamic friction at a lower speed than the British pendulum.
 The ANSI dynamic method is sometimes used, without water, to assess dry friction.
 Leather and other test foot materials are also available for this instrument.

 The BOT-3000E performs a test without human input except for setup and the pressing of an electronic button.
 The instrument includes many features that help in validating a test as to time, date of last calibration by the manufacturer, date and time of last verification by the user, date and time and location number of test run as well as test foot (slider) used, age of and number of runs on that test foot, etc. These features help establish courtroom credibility.
 See a video demonstration of the BOT-3000E.